 8. Irritable bowel syndrome

-Along with stomach spasms, IBS causes:
+Along with abdominal spasms, IBS causes:

 - abdominal pain

-9. Ischemic enteritis and colitis
+9. Ischemic colitis and ischemic enteritis

 10. Muscle strain

 Working the abdominal muscles too hard or too often can lead to muscle spasms and abdominal pain.
 People may notice it after doing crunches and sit-ups.

 It can result from: